shiv62002/SLA-AI-Dashboard/README.md

   <img src="https://img.shields.io/badge/Download-Demo-blue?style=for-the-badge">
 </a>

-*(Click the link above to download the demo locally and watch it on your machine.)*
+*(Click the link above to download the demo locally and watch it on your machine)*

 ## Key Features
 - **AI-Driven Insights:** Integrated OpenAI GPT API to generate contextual SLA summaries and actionable ticket suggestions.